📑 Table of contents

 fallback_model: google/gemini-2.5-flash

-Claude Opus 4 is even better but costly.
+Claude Opus 4 is even better but expensive.
 For most agents, Sonnet is more than enough.

 Benchmarks and real-world experience agree: Claude is the best for code in 2026.
-It understands complex architectures, generates clean code, and debugs effectively.
+It understands complex architectures, generates clean code, and debugs efficiently.

-Alternative: GPT-4.1 if you’re in the OpenAI ecosystem, or Gemini 2.5 Pro for its 1M-token context (ideal for large codebases).
+Alternative: GPT-4.1 if you are in the OpenAI ecosystem, or Gemini 2.5 Pro for its 1M token context (ideal for analyzing large codebases).

-For writing, Claude produces more natural, less robotic text.
-It follows tone, style, and structure instructions better.
+For writing, Claude produces more natural text, less "robotic" than GPT.
+It better follows tone, style, and structure guidelines.

-Alternative: GPT-4.1, which remains excellent, especially for marketing content.
-Gemini is decent but tends to produce flatter writing.
+Alternative: GPT-4.1 which remains excellent, especially for marketing content.
+Gemini is decent but tends to produce a flatter style.

-With its 1M-token window, Gemini can process entire books, hundred-page reports, or hours of transcripts.
-No other model competes here.
+With its 1M token window, Gemini can swallow entire books, hundred-page reports, or hours of transcripts.
+No other model can rival it in this area.

-Alternative: Claude Opus 4 with 200K tokens, sufficient for most business documents.
+Alternative: Claude Opus 4 with its 200K tokens, sufficient for most business documents.

 Alternative: GPT-4.1 with Vision + DALL-E for image generation.

-This is the only option if you need your data to never leave your infrastructure.
-With a good GPU (or cluster), Llama 4 rivals proprietary models.
+This is the only choice if you need your data to never leave your infrastructure.
+With a good GPU (or a cluster), Llama 4 rivals proprietary models.

 Followed by Llama 3.3 70B via Groq.
-These two options cover 80% of needs without spending a dime.
+These two options cover 80% of needs without spending a cent.

-If you use OpenClaw as your AI assistant, you can access all these models via OpenRouter or directly through provider APIs.
+If you use OpenClaw as your AI assistant, you have access to all these models via OpenRouter or directly through the providers' APIs.

 default_model: anthropic/claude-sonnet-4